-Department Manager John Cagle ticks off the types of roofing his crews install: “We can do shingles, slate, tile, copper, zinc, and some sheet metal.
-From 10 ft. off the ground to 400 ft.”
+The Department Manager, Nick, ticks off the types of roofing his crews install: “We can do shingles, slate, tile, copper, zinc, and some sheet metal from 10 feet off the ground to 400 feet.”

 What separates his department from others is the slope of the roofs.
 They can be a modest slope or a church steeple that’s almost straight up.

-“We did the River Course Golf Course Clubhouse at Kiawah, South Carolina.
-We’re looking at the Princeton University dorms now in New Jersey which is 4,000 squares about the size of the Few Quad at Duke.”
+“We did the River Course Golf Course Clubhouse in Kiawah, South Carolina.
+We’re looking at the Princeton University dorms now in New Jersey which is 4,000 squares, about the size of the Few Quad at Duke.”

-There are about 30 permanent employees in the department and Cagle reports to Pete Rigney and Woody Baldwin.
-Cagle is proud of the experience in his team and notes that there is 75 years of Baker experience among his construction managers.
+There are about 30 permanent employees in the department and the Department Manager reports to CEO Woody Baldwin.
+He is proud of the experience in his team and notes that there is 75 years of Baker experience among his construction managers.
 “One foreman has almost 25 years with Baker,” he says.

-Another difference from the days of two departments is the market area.
-Back then, the market was Raleigh and Wake County and today, Cagle says his department’s market area is “the whole country.”
+Another difference from our days of two departments is the market area.
+Back then, the market was Raleigh and Wake County and today, Nick says his department’s market area is “the whole country.”

-Chris Brackin, Senior Estimator, is looking at projects in Wyoming and San Francisco, and the department is working on roofs for Ludowici Roof Tile Co. in Ohio.
+Their Senior Estimator, Chris, is looking at projects in Wyoming and San Francisco, and the department is working on roofs for Ludowici Roof Tile Co. in Ohio.